 Frequently Asked Questions

-Common questions about kayak and canoe insurance in New Zealand.
+Common questions about kayak and canoe insurance in Australia.

-How much does kayak insurance cost in NZ?
+How much does kayak insurance cost in Australia?

 Does my home insurance cover my kayak?

-Is my kayak covered while on my car roof rack?
+Is my kayak covered on the roof rack?

 Disclaimer: The information on this page is for informational purposes only and does not constitute financial, insurance, or legal advice.
 All pricing shown is indicative and based on publicly available data as of early 2026.
-Actual premiums will vary based on your vessel's value, type, storage location, usage, and claims history.
-These figures are not quotes - always obtain a personalised quote directly from the provider.
-Compare.org.nz may earn referral fees from some providers featured on this page.
+Actual premiums will vary based on your vessel's value, type, storage, usage, and claims history.
+These figures are not quotes - always obtain a personalised estimate or quote directly from the provider.
+InsuranceCompared.com.au may earn referral fees from some providers featured on this page.
 This does not affect the completeness or order of our comparisons.
 For personalised financial guidance, consider consulting a licensed financial adviser.

 Ready to Compare Kayak & Canoe Insurance?

-Compare boat insurance from NZ's top providers.
-Find the right cover for your paddle craft - it's 100% free.
+Compare boat insurance from Australia's leading providers.
+Find the right cover for your kayak or canoe - it's 100% free.

 Compare Estimates